What is a pregnancy test?

-- Take your prenatal vitamins — pick a vitamin with folic acid included in the ingredient list.
-It’s recommended that you actually start taking these vitamins before becoming pregnant.
-This is because the folic acid can help prevent birth defects.
+- Take your prenatal vitamins.
+Pick a vitamin with folic acid included in the ingredient list.
+Start taking these while you’re trying to conceive, if possible.
+This is because the folic acid can help prevent complications during fetal development.

 - Call your healthcare provider for an appointment.
-This appointment might not happen for a while — sometimes several weeks — but it’s a good idea to call your provider and make the appointment.
+This appointment might not happen for several weeks — but it’s a good idea to call your provider and make an appointment.

-- Make sure to pursue healthy habits.
-It’s recommended that you don’t drink alcohol or smoke during pregnancy.
+- Make sure to pursue healthy habits like not drinking alcohol or smoking during pregnancy.
 You may also want to limit the amount of caffeine you consume each day during pregnancy.